IamFastre/arduino-radar/README.md

 ### Acknowledgments

-This project is based on a tutorial from [How To Mechatronics](https://howtomechatronics.com/projects/arduino-radar-project/) by [Dejan](https://howtomechatronics.com/author/howtom12_wp/).
+This project is _sort-of_ based on a tutorial from [How To Mechatronics](https://howtomechatronics.com/projects/arduino-radar-project/) by [Dejan](https://howtomechatronics.com/author/howtom12_wp/).